• Skip to primary navigation

 The cut of fends of the asparagus being saved for future use

 Don't throw those woody ends out.
 You can actually use them to make our Asparagus Ends Soup.
+It's a potato soup that is made with a broth made from the asparagus ends.

 The finished asparagus in a foil pan with a towel behind it

 Only downside of cooking at 500 degrees is that if your oven isn't clean you may get some smoke.
 So be careful when you open the oven door.
+Or give your oven a good cleaning before you begin.

 Alton Brown's Roasted Asparagus